ajosedev/knowledge/literature notes/A Cloud Guru - AWS Certified Solutions Architect - Associate (SAA-C02).md

 ---

 Well architected framework
+A framework to help build secure, high-performing, resilleint and efficient infrastructure for their applications.

 5 pillars:
 Operational excellence - running and monitoring systems to deliver business value Security - protecting information and systems